 STEP 2: Cut Fabric Squares

 For more formal tables, the napkins are 20" squares.
-Lunch napkins are 14" squares while kids' or tea napkins are 12" squares.![Sew a Napkin Cut Square]()
+Lunch napkins are 14" squares, while kids' or tea napkins are 12" squares.

 If you are using standard 42"-43" wide sewing fabric, consider how much to buy to get the most napkins from your fabric.

-- For 18" square napkins, 1 yard will make 4 napkins using precisely 36".
+- For 18" square napkins, 1 yard of fabric will make four napkins using precisely 36".

 - For 20" square napkins, purchase fabric in multiples of 20" so you won't have small amounts left.

-- For 12" square napkins, 1 yard will make 9 napkins using precisely 36".
+- For 12" square napkins, 1 yard will make nine using precisely 36".

 STEP 3: Serger Rolled Hem Stitch

-Your overlocker machine probably has similar settings and adjustments but you may need to look in your manual for instructions on setting up a rolled hem stitch.
+Your overlocker machine probably has similar settings and adjustments, but you may need to look in your manual for instructions on setting up a rolled hem stitch.

 The rolled hem stitch uses three threads for the overlocking stitch.
 Remove the right side needle and thread from your overlocker.
 Slightly tighten the screw for the removed needle and put it aside.